 The SourceCraft Sites configuration in the repository already such a configuration that makes the template website available at https://<organization_slug>.sourcecraft.site/<repository_name> within a few minutes after creating the repository.

-Edit the .sourcecraft/sites.yaml file or keep the default settings.
+Click Edit in the top-right corner to edit the .sourcecraft/sites.yaml file or keep the default settings.

 The SourceCraft Sites configuration is set up for a particular repository and stored in a file named .sourcecraft/sites.yaml.
 A configuration stored in the main branch, e.g., master or main, applies to the entire repository.